axiros/docutools/docs/dev_install.md

     - Or use a plain Makefile.

+!!! note "Why Conda"

+    The taskrunner uses conda, because we use quite a lot of tooling outside of python.

+    Conda allows to have those installed independent of distributions, transferrable and cacheable (e.g. in a CI pipeline): All is under one path prefix.

 ### Usage

-- The task runner is a collection of shell functions for common developer duties, within a sourceable file: :srcref:fn=make
+- The task runner is a collection of shell functions for common developer duties, within a sourceable file: :srcref:fn=make.
 - The file is generic and can be taken from the [docutools repo](https://github.com/axiros/docutools/blob/master/make).
-- The file is parametrized through a set of variables, within this file :srcref:fn=environ
+- The file is parametrized through a set of variables, within this file: :srcref:fn=environ
-- Additionally, make sources a typcially git-ignored file, `environ.personal` - for personal settings you don't want to keep within your repo.
+- Additionally, make sources a (typically git-ignored) file, `environ.personal` - for personal settings you don't want to keep within your repo.

 !!! tip "environ file"

-    I source the `environ` file on `cd` (if not yet sourced) within a shell function in my .zshrc.
-It
+    I source the `environ` file on `cd` (if not yet sourced) within a shell function in my `.zshrc`.
+    So I can simple `cd` into the dir and have all ready.

 The environ file sources make and activates the virtual (conda) environment.